-- Although we are not based in the European Economic Area (“Europe”), because we target our offerings (and enable our retail partners whose goods you may purchase (“Retail Partners”) to target sales of their goods) to individuals who are based in Europe, European data protection legislation known as the General Data Protection Regulation (“GDPR”) applies to us and our use of your Personal Data.
+● Because we provide our offerings to individuals who are based in the European Economic Area (“Europe”), European data protection legislation known as the General Data Protection Regulation (“GDPR”) applies to us and our use of your Personal Data.

 What Types of Personal Information Does Flow Collect?